Gregwar/fatcat/README.md

 information will be lost and the file will be rounded to the number of clusters it fits, unless you provide the `-s` option to specify the file size to read.

-You can use `-x` to extract the FAT32 system to a directory:
+You can use `-x` to extract the FAT filesystem directories to a directory:

 ```
 fatcat disk.img -x output/